greenelab/czi-seed-rfa/manuscript.md

 ### Aim 3

-*Rationale:* Low-dimensional representations for scRNA-seq and HCA data make tasks faster, biological grounding, and provide interpretable summaries of complex high-dimensional data.
-However, a scalable education effort that reaches students at and beyond undergraduate level will be needed to prepare students maximize impact. *We propose deliver short-course training on the HCA, single cell profiling, machine learning methods, low-dimensional representations, and tools developed by our group in response to this RFA.*
+*Rationale:* Low-dimensional representations for scRNA-seq and HCA data make tasks faster and provide interpretable summaries of complex high-dimensional data.
+The HCA data associated methods, will be valuable to many biomedical fields, but their use will require experience with this new toolkit.
+A scalable education effort that reaches students at and beyond undergraduate level will be needed to prepare students and maximize impact. *We propose short-course training for the HCA, single cell profiling, machine learning methods, low-dimensional representations, and tools developed by our group in response to this RFA.*

-HCA data, and low-dimensional representation methods that work with them, will be valuable to many biomedical fields, but their use will require experience with this new toolkit.
-We have designed an educational program to fill this gap based on a one-week short course that we (PI Hampton) have run annually at Mount Desert Island Biological Lab over the last **X TOM FILL IN** years.
+Our educational program is based on a one-week short course that we (PI Hampton) have run annually at Mount Desert Island Biological Lab over the last **X TOM FILL IN** years.
 The course covers R, gene expression analysis, statistical interpretation, and introduces machine learning (PI Greene).
 Attendees rate the course well and report that they incorporate new knowledge into their research and teaching.
-Under this grant we will add topics required to successfully use the HCA and increase the frequency of the course.
-We will also run the course at locations distributed throughout the US.
-We will provide open course materials on GitHub to allow others to replicate the course.
-The expanded topics will include:
+For this grant we will add topics centered on the HCA and increase the frequency of the course.
+We will run the course at locations distributed throughout the US and provide open course materials on GitHub to allow others to replicate the course.
+New topics will include:

-UNIX
-The R Statistical Programming Environment Visualization and Exploration of High Dimensional Data Statistical Approaches for High Dimension Biomedical Data Gene Set and Pathway Analysis for Bulk Gene Expression Data Low-dimensional Representations of High Dimensional Data Compare and Contrast Bulk and Single-cell Biology scRNA-seq Assay Methods and Data
+Comparison of Bulk and Single-cell Assays and Data
 The Human Cell Atlas Project
+scRNA-seq: Expression Quantification and Cell Type Discovery
+scRNA-seq: Low-dimensional Representations
-scRNA-seq Computational Tools for Quantification and Cell Type Discovery scRNA-seq Statistical Tools for Low-dimensional Representations Tools for Search and Analysis in Low-dimensional Representations
+scRNA-seq: Search and Analysis in Low-dimensional Representations

-We aim to have this course provide a force-multiplier effect for the HCA and low-dimensional methods, where course attendees transmit what they learn to tens of students each year at their own institutions.
-We will run this course on a cost recovery model but have budgeted for at least *ten scholarships* per course that cover room, board, and tuition to faculty who are primarily engaged in undergraduate instruction.
-This, combined with the geographically distributed locations, will allow faculty with this mission to attend at very low cost.
-We will also develop a one-week module that can be added in to an undergraduate class on single-cell profiling and the HCA, which we will distribute via GitHub.
+We aim to provide a force-multiplier for the HCA and low-dimensional methods as course attendees transmit what they learn to tens of students each year at their own institutions.
+We will run this course on a cost recovery model, but to maximize the multiplier effect we budget at least *ten scholarships* per offering to cover the room, board, and tuition of faculty who are primarily engaged in undergraduate instruction.
+This will allow faculty who will disseminate these materials in their own reaching to attend at very low cost.
+We will develop a one-week module that can be added in to an undergraduate class on single-cell profiling and the HCA, which we will distribute via GitHub.
-The materials will include recorded videos (primarily intended for a refresher for the instructors), slides, and exercises.
+Materials will include recorded videos (intended for a refresher for instructors), slides, and exercises.
 We expect that this module will support faculty who attend with an easy enhancement to any bioinformatics or computational biology instruction that they are already providing at their institution.